-The genera of plants within the tribe Stapeliae are all to varying degrees stem succulents.
-Many of the species resemble cacti, though are not closely related, as an example of convergent evolution.
-The stems are often angular, mostly four-angled in cross-section, but in some species there are six or more, with some species of Hoodia having more than thirty angles.
-In size they vary from less than 1 inch (2.5 cm) in length to over 6 inches (15 cm) tall.
-The leaves are in most species reduced to rudiments, sometimes hardened and thorn-like, arranged on bumps or tubercles on the angles.
-Some species, however, still have recognisable leaves, most notably the Indian species Frerea indica, and some members of Tridentea.
+The genera of plants within the tribe Stapeliae are stem succulents to varying degrees.
+Many species resemble cacti though they are not closely related, as an example of convergent evolution.
+The stems are often angular, mostly four-angled in cross-section, but in some species, there are six or more, with some species of Hoodia having more than thirty angles.
+They vary from less than 1 inch (2.5 cm) in length to over 6 inches (15 cm).
+The leaves are, in most species, reduced to rudiments, sometimes hardened and thorn-like, arranged on bumps or tubercles on the angles.
+Some species, however, still have recognizable leaves, most notably the Indian species Frerea indica and some members of Tridentea.

 Stapeliads are most abundant in warm, dry climates.
-In Africa, there are two separate regions where Stapeliads have most diversified: northeast Africa, and Southern Africa.
+In Africa, there are two separate regions where Stapeliads have the most diversified: northeast Africa and southern Africa.
 Several species are endemic to the small island of Socotra off the Horn of Africa.
 The Arabian Peninsula, and most specifically the country of Yemen, contain another concentration of species.
 Several more are found in the drier parts of Pakistan, Afghanistan, India, Nepal, and Myanmar.
-A single species, Caralluma europea is found in Europe, in the very southern part of the Iberian peninsula.
+Finally, a single species, Caralluma europea, is found in Europe in the southern part of the Iberian peninsula.

-Most Stapeliads use flies as pollinators, that are attracted to odours resembling dung or rotting meat, emanating from the flowers.
+Most Stapeliads use flies as pollinators attracted to odors resembling dung or rotting meat emanating from the flowers.
 Many of the flowers also bear some physical resemblance to rotting animal carcasses, leading to their popular name of Carrion Flowers.
-However, not all Stapeliads smell bad, or attract flies.
-Some species use beetles, bees, wasps, butterflies or moths as pollinators.
-Stapeliad flowers range in size from mere millimetres in species of Echidnopsis and Pseudolithos to those of Stapelia gigantea that can reach 16 inches (40 cm) in diameter, and are some the largest of flowers to be found on any species of succulent.
+However, not all Stapeliads smell bad or attract flies.
+Some species use beetles, bees, wasps, butterflies, or moths as pollinators.
+Stapeliad flowers range in size from mere millimeters in species of Echidnopsis and Pseudolithos to Stapelia gigantea, which reach 16 inches (40 cm) in diameter and are some of the largest of flowers to be found on any species of succulent.

 List of Genera

-Angolluma, Baynesia, Caralluma, Desmidorchis, Duvalia, Echidnopsis, Edithcolea, Frerea, Hoodia, Huernia, Huerniopsis, Larryleachia, Notechidnopsis, Orbea, Orbeopsis, Piaranthus, Pachycymbium, Pectinaria, Pseudolithos, Pseudopectinaria, Quaqua, Rhytidocaulon, Stapelia, Stapelianthus, Stapeliopsis, Tavaresia, Tridentea, Tromotriche, Whitesloanea.
+Baynesia, Caralluma, Desmidorchis, Duvalia, Echidnopsis, Edithcolea, Frerea, Hoodia, Huernia, Huerniopsis, Larryleachia, Notechidnopsis, Orbea, Piaranthus, Pectinaria, Pseudolithos, Quaqua, Rhytidocaulon, Stapelia, Stapelianthus, Stapeliopsis, Tavaresia, Tridentea, Tromotriche, Whitesloanea.

 Light: All Stapeliads enjoy dry heat and sunlight, if not too bright and intense.

-Temperature: Stapeliads do not like winter cold and should remain fairly dry and warm during its winter resting period.
+Temperature: Stapeliads do not like winter cold and should remain fairly dry and warm during their winter resting period.

-Water: In growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
-Do not water between November 1 and March 1.
+Water: In the growing season, water in moderation when needed, making sure soil is fairly dried out between waterings.
+Do not water in winter.

 Fertilizer: Fertilize lightly, if at all, to prevent overly lush and weak stems.